Are Calibrachoa Deer Resistant?

 How To Keep Deer Away From Calibrachoa

 Plant calibrachoa in hanging baskets and window boxes too high for deer to reach.
-Calibrachoa can be placed inside fenced-in gardens.
+Calibrachoa can be placed inside fenced-in gardens or on a porch close to the house.
 Scented repellents can be used, but should be switched out every few weeks.
 Deer become accustomed to the same scent and realize that there is no threat of danger.

 Will Calibrachoa Come Back After Deer Eat Them?